v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > This is a **known issue** that was fixed in [Windows Holographic, version 21H1 - July 2021 Update](hololens-release-notes.md#windows-holographic-version-21h1---july-2021-update).
 If you previously disabled SSL Connection as part of the workaround, we highly recommend you re-enable it.

 Some customers find, when attempting to upload or download files, the operation might appear to hang and then time out or never complete.
 This behavior is separate from the '[file locked' known issue](#fixed---downloading-locked-files-doesnt-error) -- this affects Windows Holographic, versions 2004, 20H2 and 21H1 in-market builds.
-The problem has been root caused to a bug in Device Portal's handling of certain requests, and is most consistently hit when using https, which is the default.
+The problem was root caused to a bug in Device Portal's handling of certain requests.
+THe issue is hit most consistently when using https, which is the default.

 ### Workaround for device portal time out